We Are the People (Empire of the Sun song)

 "We Are the People" is a song by Australian electronic music duo Empire of the Sun, released as the second single from their debut studio album, Walking on a Dream (2008).
 It was released in Australia on 20 September 2008 and debuted at number 85 on the ARIA Singles Chart before peaking at number 24 on 12 January 2009.
-It reached number one in Germany in December 2010.
+It was also a European hit, peaking at number one in Germany in December 2010.